Audicus Hearing Aids Cost and Pricing

-New to the Audicus lineup as of June of 2020, The Wave is an innovative hearing solution that automatically adjusts to your environment to give you the most precise sound in any setting.
-The Wave features dual direct-streaming Bluetooth and optional rechargeable batteries.
+The Wave is an innovative hearing solution that automatically adjusts to your environment to give you the most precise sound in any setting.
+The Wave features dual direct-streaming Bluetooth and rechargeable batteries.
 These hearing aids are compatible with both Apple and Android, so you can easily stream music, movies, or calls from your favorite devices.
-The Wave is the company's top-tier hearing aid at $899 per ear or $59 per month with a payment plan.
-The hearing aids can be easily controlled by an app on the user's smartphone or by a remote, which gives you some flexibility.
-For a pair of The Wave hearing aids with rechargeable batteries (which ups the cost), you can expect to pay around $2,400.
+The Wave is the company’s top-tier hearing aid at $849 per ear or $69 per month with a payment plan.
+The hearing aids can be easily controlled by an app on the user’s smartphone or by a remote, which gives you some flexibility.
 This BTE hearing aid is best for seniors with mild-to-severe hearing loss.

 For those searching for quality hearing solutions for mild to severe hearing loss at a reasonable price, Audicus is an excellent option.
 The company offers a middle ground for consumers seeking more variety and personalized solutions than lower-priced competitors like MDHearingAid, but would rather not spend $4,000+ on a pair of hearing aids.

-During the COVID-19 pandemic, staying at home when possible is recommended for high-risk individuals, which includes seniors.2 Most hearing aid manufacturers use hearing centers across the country to distribute their hearing solutions.
+Most hearing aid manufacturers use hearing centers across the country to distribute their hearing solutions.
 Seniors must visit these centers to take a hearing test, be fitted for a hearing aid, and get their hearing aids adjusted.
 With Audicus, everything can be done online or over the phone.
-If you're looking to stay home during the pandemic and save money on your hearing aids, Audicus may be a good fit.
-However, if you have profound hearing loss, you'll want to consider other providers like Oticon since Audicus lacks support for profound hearing loss.
-Also, Audicus does not offer in-the-canal (ITC) hearing aids.
-If a behind-the-ear (BTE) hearing solution is not your style, check out Beltone for various ITC styles.
+If you’re looking to stay home and save money on your hearing aids, Audicus may be a good fit.
+However, if you have profound hearing loss, you’ll want to consider other providers like Oticon since Audicus lacks support for profound hearing loss.

 Audicus provides consumers with three payment choices for flexibility and worry-free purchases.
 Plus, with three options to choose from, Audicus makes it possible for most seniors to benefit from Audicus hearing aids, regardless of their financial situation.
 Let’s dive into the details of their unique pricing structures below.

-Audicus has partnered with Affirm3 to offer consumers a financing option.
-You can pay for your hearing aids throughout six, 12, or 18 months with payments as low as $37 per month; the choice is yours!
+Audicus has partnered with Care Credit to offer consumers financing options.
+You can pay for your hearing aids over six, 12, or 18 months with payments as low as $39 per month; the choice is yours!
+Audicus also offers financing options with Allegro for those with lower credit scores.
 This is ideal for seniors who would like to own their hearing aids eventually, but want to pay for them in small increments over time.

-When you become an Audicus member, you'll pay between $39-$138 per month plus a $100 setup fee.
+When you become an Audicus member, you’ll pay a monthly fee instead of purchasing your hearing aids outright.
 Your monthly rate will be based on which hearing aid and the level of customization you choose.
+Prices start at $49 per ear.
 The membership offers perks like ongoing support from Audicus hearing experts, insurance covering lost or damaged devices, and free equipment replacements.
-Plus, you'll get a free new pair of hearing aids every 18 months.
+Plus, you’ll get a free new pair of hearing aids every 18 months.

 Becoming an Audicus Member is excellent for older adults who are hesitant about hearing aids and just want to “try them out.”
 Since it is free to cancel anytime, you can use the hearing aids for a few months and cancel your subscription if you decide they aren’t for you.
 It’s also an ideal way to get an enhanced hearing experience for an important event like a wedding or vacation.
 During the event, you’ll benefit from enhanced hearing, and then you can return the hearing aids to Audicus afterward.